sao-eht/ehthops/docs/source/running.rst

   - *cf/* -- contains the control files for the pipeline named according to the pattern **cf[0-9]_b[1234x]_\***, where the first number denotes the stage and the second number/character denotes the band.
   - *SEFD/* -- contains the station SEFD values for the campaign
   - *VEX/* -- contains the correlated VEX files for the campaign

 Some notes on the command-line options:

 - The **-y** option sets the year of the campaign and consists of 4 numbers in the format <yyyy>.
 - The **-x** option is used to indicate that the linear polarization ALMA data in the archive must be found in the *-haxp/* directories in the archive.
-When this option is set, **-m** is automatically set by the pipeline.
+When this option is set, **-m** is automatically set.
+The pattern to match must be *"-hops"* and not *"-haxp"*.
 - The **-m** option enables mixed polarization calibration.
 This option is used when the data are understood to be in hybrid polarization bases i.e. not all stations use the same polarization basis.
 It is possible for **-m** to be true and **-x** to be false, indicating that the mixed polarization data are all to be found under the *-hops/* directories in the archive.
 - The **-p** option sets the pattern to match for the HOPS input directories in the archival data while linking.
 The default pattern is `e${OBSYEAR: -2}.*-$BAND-.*-hops/`.
 - The **-d** option sets the directory depth (level) to look for the HOPS input files in the archival data while linking.
 The default depth is `4`.